morgenman/Computer-Science/Spring 2022/Software Engineering/Software Engineering.md

 * Time spent on not-quite-right code counts as interest on debt
 * Way of talking about development to the business people
 * Team and Organization have to repay that debt

+# Velocity
+* amount of work each sprint
+* adding the sizes of PBIs